videohead/custom-simple-rss/readme.txt

 * number of items to return
 * show post thumbnail or not?
 * show post custom fields (espically usefull if your using your rss as an affliate feed)
+* ability to add cloud hosted media for improved video performance

 == Installation ==